-On Calvary, Jesus, His back bloody and raw from the Roman whipping post, lifted all His weight up using his feet and slid His bare flesh up that wooden cross.
+On Calvary, Yeshua (the Hebrew for Jesus, which I will use interchangeably), His back bloody and raw from the Roman whipping post, lifted all His weight up using his feet and slid His bare flesh up that wooden cross.

 During crucifixion, a person’s weight hung down on the cross, pulled down by gravity.
 This made it difficult to take in oxygen.
 In order to take that needed oxygen into their lungs, they had to lift their weight up somehow and take in enough air before having to lower their weight again.